tmtxt/tmtxt.github.com/_posts/2013-03-10-emacs-setting-up-perfect-environment-for-cc-programming.md

 Another thing to consider is the brackets.
-Often when I program, I want the computer to add the closing bracket for me so that I can avoid those silly errors. **Autopair** is a plugin package for emacs that can help us archive that task.
+Often when I program, I want the computer to add the closing bracket for me so that I can avoid those silly errors. **Autopair** is a plugin package for emacs that can help us achieve that task.
 You can install it through package.el or cloning it from the source.
 After finishing installation, make sure that it's in your load-path and then add this to your .emacs